Ben Longley

-Ben Longley (born August 7, 1930), was an American politician in the state of Tennessee.
+Benjamin Lehman Longley (August 7, 1930 – September 1990) was an American politician in the state of Tennessee.
 Longley served in the Tennessee House of Representatives from 1967 to 1978 and in the Tennessee Senate from 1979 to 1987.
 A Republican, he represented Bradley County, Tennessee and worked as an insurance broker.
 He lives in Cleveland, Tennessee.
+Longley died of lung cancer in September 1990, at the age of 60.